Advertisement

 Free Church of St. John, 3076 Emerald Street, Philadelphia

-Mural Arts celebrates the installation by artist Robert Lugo this weekend with a block party featuring free food, music, artmaking, and pottery demos for people of all ages.
+Mural Arts celebrates the installation by artist Robert Lugo this weekend with a block party featuring free food, music, art-making, and pottery demos for people of all ages.
 The sculpture, posited at the Free Church of St. John, serves as a nod to Kensington’s residents.
-We Here has been a two-year project from Mural Arts’ Porch Light program, the city’s Department of Behavioral Health and Intellectual disAbility Services, which has been working to provide and broaden access to the arts in Kensington, where Lugo grew up.
+We Here has been a two-year project from Mural Arts’s Porch Light program, the city’s Department of Behavioral Health and Intellectual disAbility Services, which has been working to provide and broaden access to the arts in Kensington, where Lugo grew up.

 Male Gazing

-September 14, 6-9pm, through November 2, 2024
+September 14-November 2, 2024

-This new exhibit at the James Oliver Gallery by artist Matthew Borgen is a new body of work that appropriates and recontextualizes images from 20th century comic books, honing in on depictions of outmoded male stereotypes, to take a “critical, sardonic” look at the emotional and psychological underpinnings of toxic masculinity and white supremacy.
-The opening reception is on Saturday, September 14 at 6pm, with an artist talk on Friday, October 11.
+This new exhibit at the James Oliver Gallery by artist Matthew Borgen is a new body of work that appropriates and re-contextualizes images from 20th-century comic books, honing in on depictions of outmoded male stereotypes, to take a “critical, sardonic” look at the emotional and psychological underpinnings of toxic masculinity and white supremacy.
+The opening reception is on Saturday, September 14, at 6pm, with an artist talk on Friday, October 11.

 Gradients of Growth

-September 14, 6-8:30pm, through October 28, 2024
+September 14-October 28, 2024

-Chimaera Gallery, 3502 Scotts Lane #2113, Philadelphia
+Chimaera Gallery, 3502 Scotts Lane, #2113, Philadelphia

-The solo exhibition by Deirdre Murphy will host its opening reception this weekend, putting on view paintings and monoprints that dive into the impact of the anthropocene climate on birds and other pollinators on our coast.
+The solo exhibition by Deirdre Murphy will host its opening reception this weekend, putting on view paintings and monoprints that dive into the impact of the Anthropocene climate on birds and other pollinators on our coast.
 Inspired by a residency at the Lower Merion Conservancy, Murphy’s paintings feature views of natural scenes, highlight the significance of herbariums, and more with hopes to raise awareness around climate change and environmental healing.

 GayBINGO’s Beehive Bash